4ngelf/PersonalBucket/README.md

 # Personal Bucket

 This is a bucket for my applications.
-I usually only add apps not found in the main repositories or use the same apps with configurations I prefer.
+I usually only add apps not found in the main repositories.
+Or apps with convinient configurations.

 Install with: